clwee/password-tracker-system/README.md

 Step 1:

-Open terminal inside the project folder:

-password-tracker-system
+Download the project ZIP from GitHub and extract it.

 Step 2:

-Move into the application folder:

-cd password-tracker-system
+Open a terminal inside the folder that contains:

+pom.xml
+mvnw.cmd
+src

 Step 3:

-Run the program:
+Run the application:

 .\mvnw.cmd spring-boot:run

 Step 4:

-Open browser:
+Open your browser and go to:

 http://localhost:8080